OpenVidu/openvidu-cloud-devops/cloudformation-openvidu/README.md

 # OpenVidu Demos on AWS

-This repository is intended to be a point where the user can deploy OpenVidu Demos on an AWS instance.
+This repository allow you to easily deploy an Amazon EC2 instance for OpenVidu Server.

 ## Community